carrickcancloud/AWS-Polly/README.md

    - Save your changes.
 3. Commit and push your changes and create a pull request into the `main` branch to trigger the workflow.
    - Review GitHub Actions to ensure the workflow runs successfully.
+     1. Click on "Actions" tab in your GitHub repository.
+     2. In the left sidebar, select the workflow named `On Pull Request`.
+     3. Click on the latest run to view the details.
+     4. Check the logs to ensure that the speech synthesis and S3 upload steps completed successfully.
 4. Merge the pull request into the `main` branch to trigger the workflow.
    - Review GitHub Actions to ensure the workflow runs successfully.
+     1. Click on "Actions" tab in your GitHub repository.
+     2. In the left sidebar, select the workflow named `On Merge`.
+     3. Click on the latest run to view the details.
+     4. Check the logs to ensure that the speech synthesis and S3 upload steps completed successfully.

 ## Verify the Uploaded .mp3 Files